sheriffderek/generic-koa-server/README.md

 #### 3. Build a route
   * check it in insomnia or postman etc.
+  * application/vnd.api+json - for headers ContentType and Accept

 #### 4. Extract the route into another file
   * check it in insomnia or postman etc.